Born: 6th June 1911, Ipswich.

 Mother: Ellen Stammers (nee Smith), born 1881, Middlesex.

-Herbert attended Ipswich School and King’s College, London.
+Herbert was educated at Ipswich School and King’s College, London.
 Whilst at King’s Herbert was awarded the Jeff medal in 1933.
 He became qualified in 1936.

-In 1937, Barnet, Middlesex, Herbert married Isa Drummond Dixon, born May 1912, Cockermouth, Cumberland.
+In 1937, Barnet, Middlesex, Herbert married Isa Drummond Dixon, born May 1912, Cockermouth, Cumberland – daughter of John Dixon and Annie Dixon (nee Sandham), and twin sister to Ena Sandham Dixon.

 ENGLAND & WALES REGISTER 1939.